Lump Sum or Regular Investing? What to Do with a Windfall in Ireland

 Scenario 2: You have a cash windfall

 Evidence says invest it all now.
 If that feels impossible, a reasonable compromise is to spread it over 3–6 months — not 12–18.
-The longer you wait, the more likely you are to miss significant upside.
+The longer you wait, the more likely you are to miss upside: global equity markets have delivered positive returns in roughly three out of every four 12-month periods since 1926.
 Spreading over 6 months catches most of the psychological benefit (you know you'll have more invested if markets fall) while limiting the opportunity cost of sitting in cash.

 Scenario 3: You're approaching an 8-year deemed disposal event